NUBIC/suite_authorization_source.rb/README.md

 * `:last_name_substring`: definition left as an exercise for the reader.

+If `criteria` includes multiple keys, the conditions should be ORed together.

 If `criteria` is an empty hash, this method must return all the available users.